-organisations engaged in monitoring the progress of the South-West Corridor Road Project.
-This is particularly troubling to the Complainant, since in his view, a very positive and constructive relationship had existed between civil society groups and the Committee of Roads of the Ministry of Transport and Communications (the Client) at the national and oblast levels.
-Indeed, the Complainant expressed a great deal of appreciation for the Committee of Roads and the significant cooperation and support it had extended to civil society groups involved in the public monitoring programme.
+12. According to the NGO Complainant, a very positive and constructive relationship had existed in the past between civil society groups and the Committee of Roads (the Client) at the national and oblast levels upon which a successful problem-solving dialogue might be built.
+Indeed, the NGO Complainant expressed a great deal of appreciation for the Committee of Roads and the significant cooperation and support it had extended to civil society groups involved in the public monitoring programme.